Science Kits: K-5 Grade

 North Carolina State Standards

-• 2.P.2.1 Give examples of matter that change from a solid to a liquid and from a liquid to a solid by heating and cooling.
+• PS.2.1.1 Carry out investigations to illustrate examples of matter that can change from a solid to a liquid and from a liquid to a solid by heating and cooling.

-• 2.P.2.2 Compare the amount (volume and weight) of water in a container before and after freezing.
+• PS.2.1.2 Analyze and interpret data to compare the amount (volume and weight) of water in a container before and after freezing.
 (WITH MODIFICATION)

 This unit introduces the concept of life cycles through an investigation of the Painted Lady butterfly.
 Students observe, record, and describe the metamorphosis from caterpillar to chrysalis to butterfly.
 The butterfly ultimately dies a natural death, completing students’ observations of the life cycle.